 Tip #1: Briefly highlight the roles of an English teacher

 Tip #2: Be straight to the point

 An English teacher prepares the course timetable concerning the school curriculum.
 Ensures all the students learn English vocabulary, essentials of grammar, writing, spelling, and reading.
-He/she additionally liaises with parents to ensure the students perform excellently.
+He/she additionally liaise with parents to ensure the students perform excellently.
 After that, he/she examines the students, grades their scores, and prepares the end-of-term reports on their performance.